 4. Drink Plenty of Water

 Sometimes the simplest solution is the one that's easiest to forget.
-According to Dr. Williams, dehydration is a major "migraine catalyst," so drinking a glass of water might be enough to ease the pain.
+According to Dr. Williams, dehydration is a major "migraine catalyst," so drinking a glass of water might be enough to get rid of a headache fast.

 The American Migraine Foundation suggests drinking water throughout the day instead of soda, juice or other sugary drinks.
 A good general guideline is to aim to drink half your body weight in ounces of water each day.
 So, if you weigh 150 pounds, for example, try to guzzle about 75 ounces (or just over 9 cups) daily.